AaHaHaa/MMTools/README.md

 It is useful for simulating single-mode/multimode mode-locking/oscillators, fiber amplifiers, single-mode/vector/multimode solitons, spatial beam cleaning in multimode fibers, fiber optical parametric amplifier (FOPA), and so on.
 Some typical examples of oscillators include all-normal-dispersion (ANDi) oscillators and Mamyshev oscillators.
 Amplifiers include linear chirped-pulse amplification (CPA) and gain-managed nonlinear amplification (GMNA).

+> [!WARNING]
+> Because of recent huge change of the entire code structure (mostly due to adding multi-level rare earth ions), there might be some bugs in some rate-eqn-gain examples and functions.
+I might forget to modify some examples accordingly.
+Please just let me know and I'll fix it ASAP.

 ## Capabilities:<br>
 1. It solves the pulse propagation with
    - RK4IP (Runge-Kutta under the interaction picture) if single-mode (http://www.sciencedirect.com/science/article/pii/S0010465512004262).

+> [!NOTE]
 > I know that split-step algorithm is common, but I'd like to advocate people to abandon it and switch to RK4IP since RK4IP has a higher-order truncation error, which allows higher precision or larger step size (and faster simulation).

    - MPA (massively parallel algorithm) if multimode